Skip to main content

 Message Bus

-The MessageBus is a fundamental part of the platform, facilitating communicate between various system components through message passing.
-This approach enables a loosely coupled architecture, where components can interact without strong dependencies.
-Messages exchanged via the message bus can be categorized into three distinct types:
+The MessageBus is a fundamental part of the platform, enabling communication between system components through message passing.
+This design creates a loosely coupled architecture where components can interact without direct dependencies.

 • Data